srl1227/ORIE4741_Project/README.md

 Our goal is to analyze changing urbanization dynamics across the globe and identify countries with high rates of urbanization.
 From there we will ask:

-1) Which countries are urbanizing at the fastest rate?
+1) Which countries have the highest rates of carbon emissions per capita?

-2) Which countries are emitting the most greenhouse gas emissions and is it correlated to climate change?

-2) Which countries could benefit the most from investing in renewable power infrastructure?
+2) Which indicators have the biggest influence on CO2 emissions?

+3) What changes can countries make to reduce their carbon emissions?

+**Milestones**

+"Project_Proposal.md" contains the full project proposal.

+"Midterm Report.pdf" contains the midterm milestone.

+"Final Report.pdf" contains the final milestone writeup.

 **File Descriptions**

-"Project_Proposal.md" contains the full project proposal.

 "PreProcessing&FeatureSelection.ipynb" contains the code for initial dataset filtering, dealing with NaN values, overfitting/underfitting, and random forest regression for feature selection.